-Linkage is a suspension simulation and design tool used by bike engineers, frame builders, and enthusiasts to model how suspension systems behave under real-world conditions.
-If you’ve ever wondered why two bikes with the same travel feel completely different, Linkage is the kind of tool that explains it — by calculating leverage ratios, anti-squat, pedal kickback, and axle path across the full range of travel.
+Linkage (current version Linkage X3, developed by Racooz Software and hosted at bikechecker.com) is the most widely used suspension simulation and design tool for mountain bikes.
+Engineers, frame builders, and enthusiasts use it to model how a bike’s suspension behaves under real-world conditions, calculating leverage ratio, anti-squat, pedal kickback, and axle path across the full range of travel.
+If you’ve ever wondered why two bikes with the same travel feel completely different, Linkage X3 is the tool that explains it.

+This guide covers what Linkage X3 does, where to download it safely, the difference between the free and paid versions, how to get started, and the best alternatives.
 For geometry-minded riders, Linkage bridges the gap between static frame measurements (which we cover in our geometry explained guide) and the dynamic behavior of the suspension system.
-Understanding both sides of the equation gives you a much more complete picture of how a bike actually rides.

 What Linkage Does